Certificate Games and Consequences for the Classical Adversary Bound: Certificate game complexity

 When the players share randomness, a \emph{public-coin randomized strategy} is a distribution over pairs $(A,B)$ of deterministic strategies.
 We assign a nonnegative variable $p_{A,B}$ to each strategy and require that they sum to 1.
-We say that \emph{a pair of strategies $(A,B)$ is correct on $x,y$} if $A(x)=B(y)=i$ and $x_i\neq y_i$. \begin{defi}[Public coin certificate game complexity] For any (possibly partial) Boolean function $f$,
+We say that \emph{a pair of strategies $(A,B)$ is correct on $x,y$} if $A(x)=B(y)=i$ and $x_i\neq y_i$. \begin{definition}[Public coin certificate game complexity] For a (possibly partial) function $f$,